-At 50 Hz the skin effect is negligible for cables with a CSA of less than 400 mm.
+At 50 Hz the skin effect is negligible for cables with a CSA of less than 400 mm2.
 For cables with a very large CSA the skin effect is an important factor.
-For instance for cables with a CSA of 1000 mm the AC resistance compared to the DC resistance will increase with almost 30% for copper and 14 % for aluminium.
-Figure 3-2 shows the increase in resistance for copper and aluminium conductors at 50Hz for CSAs from 400 mm till 1200 mm.
+For instance for cables with a CSA of 1000 mm2 the AC resistance compared to the DC resistance will increase with almost 30% for copper and 14 % for aluminium.
+Figure 3-3 shows the increase in resistance for copper and aluminium conductors at 50Hz for CSAs from 400 mm2 till 1200 mm2.

-A S+x strategy for cables with a CSA of more than 400 $mm^2$ will therefore be countered by the increasing resistance due to the skin effect.
+A S+x strategy for cables with a CSA of more than 400 mm^2 will therefore be countered by the increasing resistance due to the skin effect.
 Looking at material use versus savings the strategy will become less efficient for cables with a very large CSA.

-Figure 3-2: Resistance increase due to skin effect at 50Hz for CU and AL conductors
+Figure 3-3: Resistance increase due to skin effect at 50Hz for CU and AL conductors

 The skin effect is only relevant for power cables with very large CSA.
-From 400 mm on the effect is noticeable, and becomes relevant for CSAs more than 630 mm.
-To be confirmed if these cables with CSA above 400 mm are relevant in buildings.
+From 400 mm2 on the effect is noticeable, and becomes relevant for CSAs more than 630 mm2.
+When selecting the appropriate measure for energy savings in power cables with a very large CSA, the skin effect should be taken into consideration.
+From a certain CSA magnitude on a dual-wiring strategy (with a smaller CSA than the S+x strategy) may be preferred upon a S+x strategy.

+To be confirmed if these cables with CSA above 400 mm2 are relevant in buildings.